Huang Junshuang —

 Junshuang has appeared in classical principal roles in many ballets, including Swan Lake, La Bayadère, La Sylphide, Coppélia, Paquita, Variations for Four, Le Corsaire, Don Quixote, and Diana & Actaeon; and contemporary leading roles in works such as The same of moon, Memory, This is life, Butterfly Lovers and The Yellow River.
 He has also toured the United States and Switzerland as a guest artist.

-In January 2013 Jun Shuang will join Queensland Ballet as Guest International Principal Dancer for eight months, marking the beginning of a new international guest artist program for the Company, generously funded by the Jani Haenke Charitable Trust.
+In January 2013 Huang joined Queensland Ballet as Guest International Principal Dancer, marking the beginning of a new international guest artist program for the Company, generously funded by the Jani Haenke Charitable Trust.